 - Your dosing schedule prescribed by your doctor is (( to be written by a healthcare professional))

-In either case, strictly follow the instructions.
+In any case, strictly follow the instructions.

 - If you miss a dose, take the missed dose as soon as possible within before bedtime.
 You should never take two doses at one time.